-Free, Prior, and Informed Consent ownerslandowners must approve the project and sign the letter of approval.
-AThe letter of approval must be notarized.
-SS7 Project Developer Approval Communities and Communal Lands When working with a separate project developer, the decision must be approved after the topics to comply with SS1-SS4SS5 have been presented in a general Assembly and through: Established formal and/or traditional authorities.
-An Assembly Act with consensus (>50%) of all present community or communal group members in favor of the project developer and terms of the contract.
-A notarized contract29 that determines the scope of project developer services, the terms of payments, and the division of costs and benefits must be made available to all participating community members.
-Public and Private lands When working with a separate project developer, the decision must be approved after the topics to comply with SS1-SS5 through: A contract30 that determines the scope of project developer services, the terms of payments, and the division of costs and benefits must be made available to all participating Forest Owners.
+Free, Prior, and Informed Consent A notarized contract that determines the scope of project developer services, the terms of payments, and the division of costs and benefits must be made available to all participating community members.
 Contracts must clearly establish the rights to CRTs and future credit payments, as well as terms for contract renewal, renegotiation, or termination, including measures to reassess the terms of contract on an ongoing basis or in the event of noncompliance with the terms of the contract.
+The terms of the contract must be explained to the community or communal group members during the general Assembly prior to voting to approve the project developer.
+The contract must be notarized and will be maintained as a confidential document on the Reserve registry.
+To allow Forest Owners flexibility and autonomy in project design and financing, this Protocol does not set a limit on the benefit sharing percentages.
+However, the Reserve maintains the right to reject any Forest Project that does not comply with the requirements of FPIC per SS1-SS8 and/or the intent of the social safeguards to ensure Forest Projects provide positive social outcomes and that the Forest Owners are the primary beneficiaries of Forest Projects.
+Public and Private lands When working with a separate project developer, the decision must be approved after the topics to comply with SS1-SS5 through: A contract that determines the scope of project developer services, the terms of payments, and the division of costs and benefits must be made available to all participating Forest Owners.
+Contracts must clearly establish the rights to CRTs and future credit payments, as well as terms for contract renewal, renegotiation, or termination, including measures to reassess the terms of contract on an ongoing basis or in the event of noncompliance with the terms of the contract.
 The contract will be maintained as a confidential document on the Reserve registry.
 To allow Forest Owners flexibility and autonomy in project design and financing, this Protocol does not set a limit on the benefit sharing percentages.
 However, the Reserve maintains the right to reject any Forest Project that does not comply with the requirements of FPIC per SS1-SS8 and/or the intent of the social safeguards to ensure Forest Projects provide positive social outcomes and that the Forest Owners are the primary beneficiaries of Forest Projects.
 SS8 Aggregate Approval Communities and Communal Lands When joining an Aggregate, the decision and aggregator must be approved by the Forest Owner after the topics to comply with SS1-SS5 have been presented in a general Assembly and through: Established formal and/or traditional authorities.
-An Assembly Act with consensus (>50%) of all present community or communal group members in favor
+An Assembly Act with consensus (>50%) of all present community or communal group members in favor A notarized contract that determines the scope of aggregator services, the terms of payments, and the division of costs and benefits must be made available to all participating community members.
+Contracts must clearly establish the rights to CRTs and future credit payments, as well as terms for contract renewal, renegotiation, or termination, including measures to reassess the terms of contract on an ongoing basis or in the event of noncompliance with the terms of the contract.
+For communities or communal groups, the contract cannot define terms for a landowner beyond 6 years without requiring a new Assembly vote.
+The contract will be maintained as a confidential document on the Reserve registry.

-The contract should be negotiated between the Forest Owner and the project developer and/or aggregator.
+&lt;sup>29 The contract should be negotiated between the Forest Owner and the project developer and/or aggregator.
 The contract should be negotiated between the Forest Owner and the project developer and/or aggregator.